 Discounts for eligible Bank of America customers

-If you’re a Preferred Rewards client, you can qualify for an interest rate discount of 0.25% to 0.50% on top of Bank of America’s already competitive interest rates.
+If you’re a Preferred Rewards client, you can qualify for an interest rate discount of 0.25% to 0.50% on top of Bank of America’s already competitive auto loan rates.

 But to qualify as a Preferred Rewards client, you need an eligible personal checking account with the bank and a three-month average combined balance of $20,000 or more in qualifying Bank of America accounts or Merrill investment accounts.